01.13

 I also designed and implemented MS Windows applications for value-add to the DECT project.
 This software was written in Visual C++ and Visual Basic.
 I authored numerous system test plans and technical trials during product roll out and co-ordinated the in-house trials.

-I submitted one patent related to telephone user interfaces on behalf of Nortel Networks.
-This is currently filed as Patent Pending # 09/557,107; filed: April 24th 2000.
+I submitted one patent application related to telephone user interfaces on behalf of Nortel Networks.
+This was filed as Patent Pending # 09/557,107; filed: April 24th 2000.
 “Improvement of dialed strings.”

 Education